alanphys/LinaQA/readme.txt

 7) Release notes
 These detail new or changed functionality in BeamScheme.
 Please see the History for bug fixes

+Version 0.04
+Implement QuartDVT phantom.
+Enable directory/file load from command line.
+Fix DICOM tag insert, delete and edit for nested tags.
+Note: Only tags can be inserted and deleted, not sequences.

 Version 0.03
 Add gamma function, DICOM tag editing and DICOM pixel data editing.
 Cater for high dpi and tweak UI.
 Support JPEG, TIFF and other image files for Starshot.